contrast-zone/t-rewriter.js/README.md

 # Introduction to *expression logic* formal language

 > __*[Intended audience]*__
-> *Beginers in language parsing, term rewriting, and logic deduction*
+> *Beginners in language parsing, term rewriting, and logic deduction*

 > __*[Short description]*__
 > *Languages can be seen as streams of symbols used to carry on, process, and exchange informations.
 Expression logic is also a language, but it is a general kind of metalanguage capable of describing and hosting any other language.
 Expression logic is also able to perform any intermediate data processing upon recognizing hosted languages.
 Being a general kind of metalanguage, expression logic represents all of the following:*